 Smoking DMT was one of the single most intense and insane experiences of my life.
-Going in I figured that the experience would be bigger than I could possibly imagine, and boy was I right. […]
+Going in I figured that it would be bigger than I could possibly imagine and boy was I right.
+Here I […]

 This is a guest post by adventure cyclist and good friend Kieron Ramsay.
 Last year he quit his job, got on a bicycle and left the country, setting off on a journey that would see him […]